Metanoia Retreats and Courses

 Her generous support helps us to spread Metanoia Retreats throughout the world, enabling us to support those who lead them, and those who would otherwise find it financially impossible to follow them.

-These Catechetical Retreats show us how to live and practise the Spirituality that Jesus Christ Our Lord first practised himself before introducing it into the early Church.
+These Retreats/Courses show us how to live and practice the Spirituality that Jesus Christ Our Lord first practised Himself before introducing it into the early Church.
 It has four foremost features.

 It is Royal, Contemplative, Redemptive, and Sacrificial.